alessiaianes/real-time-emotion-recognition/README.md

 Before running the code, ensure this Python version is installed:

-- Python 3.10 (this works properly with both Tensorflow and MTCNN)
+- Python 3.10 (this works properly with all libraries)

 ## Setup Instructions